-The great sporting achievements and unique fan culture of Borussia Dortmund made a worthy subject for an exhibition. facts and fiction took up the ball and kicked off the 100th anniversary celebrations with a football museum in a champion’s league of its own.
+The great sporting successes and the unique fan culture of Borussia Dortmund almost call for an exhibition. facts and fiction takes up the challenge and develops the Borusseum as a prelude to the celebrations of its 100th anniversary: a football museum on a Champions League level.

-It was clear from the beginning that there could only be one place for the permanent exhibition - on the pitch (or at least at the Borussia stadium).
-The history of the club and the legends surrounding it came to life on Level 4.
+It is clear that there can only be one place for the permanent exhibition - on the square or in the Borussia stadium.
+On level 4, the history of the club and the stories surrounding it come to life.

-Central to the Borusseum are BVB’s great sporting achievements, for example, in 1966 being the first ever German club to win an international trophy.
-Just as important are the passionate and extremely loyal Dortmund fans.
-A double approach incorporating football history and fan culture becomes clear in the way that the central elements of a classic museum (selected exhibits such as cups, trophies and memorabilia) are combined with interactive stations which together invite active participation even in the design of the Borusseum.
+On the one hand, the Borusseum is characterised by the great sporting successes of the BVB, which was the first German club to win an international trophy in 1966.
+On the other hand, it is the passionate and extremely loyal Dortmund fans.
+The double top of football history and fan culture is made clear by combining essential elements of a classic museum (selected exhibits such as cups, trophies, memorabilia) with interactive stations that invite visitors to participate in and even help shape the Borusseum.

-Admittedly, this short summary does not quite do the Borusseum complete justice; its provides more surprises and masterstrokes than entire football seasons put together.
-They can only be experienced on the pitch – at the Borusseum.
+Admittedly, this short summary does not do the Borusseum completely justice, as it offers more surprises and cabinet pieces than several Bundesliga seasons put together.
+And these can only be experienced on the pitch, i.e. in the Borusseum.